Sepsad/sepsad.github.io/_pages/about.md

 ---
 Hello friend,

+I am currently a Normalien and M.Sc. student in Cognitive Science at École Normale Supérieure (ENS) in Paris, focusing on cognitive modeling, neurotheory and AI.
+I also work as a Research Intern at ENS's Human Reinforcement Learning Lab, where I investigate the computational mechanisms of experiential knowledge transmission.

-I am a research assistant at [Crowd Cognition](https://crowdcognition.net/) and have gotten my bachelor degree from the [University of Tehran](https://ut.ac.ir/en) in Electrical Engineering.
-I am broadly interested in understanding and modeling human behavior.
+Previously, I worked as a Research Assistant at LMU Munich's [Crowd Cognition](https://crowdcognition.net/) Group and earned my B.Sc. in Electrical Engineering from the [University of Tehran](https://ut.ac.ir/en), where my thesis on interindividual differences in learning received the Best Undergraduate Thesis Award.

-For now, I'm studying how people's behavior changes in groups.
-[Planning ahead](https://www.nature.com/articles/s41586-023-06124-2), [Pavlovian bias](https://linkinghub.elsevier.com/retrieve/pii/S105381191200420X), and perceiving and looking at visual arts are some of the behaviors I study in group settings.
-Here's my [CV](/assets/pdf/CV.pdf)
+For the moment, My research interests center on computational approaches to understanding human decision-making in social settings, and knowledge transfer mechanisms.
+Here's my [CV](/assets/pdf/CV.pdf).

 Outside of work, I like my friends, good writing of almost any kind, good music and films of all genres, mountains, running, (table) tennis, adventurous trips, and quality tea.